amitlals/SAP/README.md

 Including Code Examples used by the Quickstarts in the SAP and Azure Documentation.
 Azure Data Factory Connector list

-Anyone is welcome to submit additional samples relevaent to SAP on Azure topic.
+Anyone is welcome to submit additional samples specific to SAP on Azure topic.
 Preferrably explain what the sample details.

 <B>Note - Do not include any PII (Personally Identifiable Information, e.g. e-mails, contact) in the samples text.</B>